The Lost Ways Book – Does it Live Up to the Hype?

 If we look on the privacy policy page of Askaprepper dot com, we find that the site is owned by Global Brother SRL.
 Further digging reveals that Global Brother SRL is registered in Romania.
 We have no beef against international business, but we feel it is inappropriate to present yourself as being from the United States while working from Europe.

-Some Notes on Recent Lost Ways Advertisements
+Opinion of Recent Lost Ways Advertisements

+One the reasons we wrote this review is the “over the top ads” the Lost Ways book team is putting out.
 One of their ads features wild lettuce as a pain reliever.
-The instructions in the Lost Ways book for making wild lettuce extract are likely to produce a truly putrid brew.
+The instructions in the Lost Ways book for making wild lettuce extract are likely to produce a truly putrid brew and could actually be dangerous.

 If you want to learn more about how to identify and safely use wild lettuce, see, “Wild Lettuce – Sleep Aid and Pain Reliever – Weekly Weeder #24“.

+Another ad is for hardtack, where they tout it as a “superfood”.
+Hardtack is flour, water, and salt, baked until it’s bone dry.
 The reason there was hardtack left from the Civil War is because, to quote Crocodile Dundee, “Well, you can live on it, but it tastes like sh*t.”

 Leave a Reply